Aarushi-Pandey/drum-machine/README.markdown

 User Story #7: When a .drum-pad is triggered, a string describing the associated audio clip is displayed as the inner text of the #display element (each string must be unique).

+Link to the part 1 of the youtube video which helped me for this project- https://www.youtube.com/watch?v=nBF6dFjb7p0

+This was my submission for that project.